- When will the next fellowship programme take place?

 - Do you accept candidates from countries outside the Trust’s listed fellowship countries?

-- Candidates must meet the eligibility criteria of the particular fellowship programme to which they are applying:
+- Candidates must meet the eligibility criteria of the particular fellowship programme to which they are applying, you can find this on the programme pages: Fellowship Programmes | John Smith Trust

 - Why are there separate Fellowship Programmes for citizens of Belarus and of Russia this year?